parallelspec/parallelspec.github.io/content/A Short Story (ASS edition 1).md

 > ...for every breath we take...could be the last we make...

 An odd line stemming from a conversation I overheard from the corner of my ears.
+A female voice, could not be more than thirty.
+A sudden crash of waves follows.
+Lightning strikes.
+The perfect time for a murder, in the midst of the moonless night.

+> AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAHHHHH...

+A brilliant French scream forced upon us.
+No doubt, the captain.
+We all rushed towards the top deck.
+His lifeless body, swinging on top of the wheel.

+-- TO BE CONTINUED

 On the ship there were six persons of interest: Cartius, Manny, Nana, Mr. Rose, Sir Battler, and myself; the Great Detective Beanius.
 The rest of the crew, totalling twelve, do not play a part in this story, my faithful friend.
 However, summing them up, we thus have **19** members on board, including the French captain.